 Neil A. Armstrong was a NASA astronaut and the first man on the moon or, more accurately, the first man to set foot on the moon.
-He is also an accomplished test pilot and a figure so large in American and world history that you can bet many generations from now people will still be talking about him, as well as his moon landing.
+He was also an accomplished test pilot and a figure so large in American and world history that you can bet many generations from now people will still be talking about him, as well as his moon landing.

 Here are some frequently asked questions about him:

-Who is Neil Armstrong?
+Who was Neil Armstrong?
 He is best known as being the first man to step on the moon (fellow astronaut Buzz Aldrin arrived at the moon at the same time, but was the second man to actually set foot on the lunar surface).
 Since Armstrong was the mission’s pilot, it’s also said that he was the first person to land a craft on the moon.

 What mission did Armstrong fly to the moon?
 Apollo 11 was the name of the first manned lunar landing mission.

 When was the first moon landing?
 Apollo 11 touched down on the lunar surface on July 20, 1969.
 That was more than eight years after President John F. Kennedy gave his historic speech in which he said, “First, I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to the Earth.”